huangyz0918/AndroidWM/README.md

 ### Invisible Watermarks

 In this library, we also support the invisible watermark and the detection of them.
 We can use two ways to build a invisible watermark: the LSB (spatial domain) and the wavelet transform (Frequency domain).
-All you need to do is to use a boolean (isLSB) to distinguish them.
+All you need to do is to use a boolean (isLSB) to distinguish them. __(PS. the watermark in frequency domain is under developing)__

 You can create a new invisible watermark by the `WatermarkBuilder`'s `.setInvisibleWMListener`: